Loading...

 He also made decisions which greatly angered Elizabeth.

-He agreed to a truce, to a, effectively a brief pause in the fighting with Tyrone, which was explicitly against Elizabeth's orders.
+He agreed to a truce, to effectively a brief pause in the fighting with Tyrone, which was explicitly against Elizabeth's orders.

-So it made her really, really angry, the fact that he's taken on these ideas that he has the power to make these decisions and overrule Elizabeth's ideas.
+The fact that he's taken on these ideas, that he is the power to make these decisions and overrule Elizabeth's ideas.

 It didn't go well for him.